 Reflective comparison, in which a baseline survey of participants, here the EPA countries, is done before implementation and a follow-up survey is done afterwards (Baker 2000, 4).
 The baseline provides the "comparison group" and impact is measured by the change in outcome indicators before and after implementation.
 This method could be applied relatively easily for the evaluation of EPAs, since they are not in force yet; this would allow for conducting a pre-EPA baseline survey that could then be compared to a follow-up survey after (some of) the provisions are implemented and have had time to create impact.
 Depending on the availability of data, the changes on some indicators can be observed during implementation, and thereby serve monitoring purposes.
 However, the use of baseline data is problematic for economic developments over longer time periods, the "attribution problem" is particularly strong.
-The question of the policy or to other influences is not directly addressed.
+The question of the extent to which the observed changes on indicators can be attributed to the policy or to other influences is not directly addressed.